author logo, Florence Cole

 It was entirely normal for children to go to Sunday School on Sunday afternoons, and I think our parents probably welcomed it to have some peace and quiet for themselves.
 Sometimes they went out for a walk.

-On Sundays we children had to wear clothes that were described as "Sunday best", and when I went to Sunday School my mother would wag her forefinger at me and announce, "Now don't you come home looking as it you have been drawn through a hedge backwards".
-I always wondered how I would look if I really had been drawn through a hedge backwards, but I never asked.
-I can understand how she felt, though, in view of the hard work that was involved in washing clothes.
 The thing I hated wearing most of all on Sundays were my Sunday best shoes.
-One pair I had had patent leather toe caps, and it seemed that no matter how careful I was they would get scratched and a little triangular piece would get pulled up.
-I tried to stick it down with a little bit of spit before going home but there was always a day of reckoning.
+One pair had patent leather toe caps, and it seemed that no matter how careful I was they would get scratched so that a little triangular piece would get pulled up.
+I always tried to stick it down with a little bit of spit before going home but the day of reckoning inevitably came.
 On Monday when these things were put away, I knew the when I got home from school for mid-day dinner that I was for it.
-It was always, "Come here mi lady", when did you do this, etc, etc.
+It was always, "Come here mi lady", and "When did you do this?", etc, etc.

-My brothers and I started at the Sunday School at St Aldhelms Church because it was the local Church of England church for the Huxley Estate where my Cole family lived in Edmonton.
+My brothers and I started at the Sunday School at St Aldhelms Church because it was the local Church of England church for the Huxley Estate where my family lived in Edmonton.
 However the minister left and his place was taken by a retired missionary with a wife and daughter.
 They were a very sombre family and things seemed to fall apart.
 So my brothers and I changed to the Sunday School of the Tanners End Mission.
 (Our part of Silver Street was called Tanners End probably because the leather trade was conducted there at one time.)
 The Mission suited us very well, although my father didn't approve of its evangelical stance.
-Even though he didn’t attend church, he favoured the Church of England.
+Even though he didn't attend church, he favoured the Church of England.

-Sunday school teachers in those days were really dedicated and religious people.
-However they were not necessarily well educated and often taught things that I found out later were not true.
-I enjoyed singing the rousing hymns and it never occurred to me to question or disbelieve the words.
 I particularly remember There's a place for little children above the bright blue sky, and I still feel hurt and disillusioned that heaven isn't really directly above us.
 Incidentally I am equally disappointed that there isn't really a man in the moon.
 As a child I could look upwards some nights and clearly make out his face.
 A poem by Thomas Hood expresses my feelings perfectly.
-He too had his day dreams, then later had to face reality.
+He too had his daydreams, then later had to face reality.
 When this poem is recited nowadays, it tends only to be the first verse, "I remember, I remember the house where I was born", but it is the last verse that expresses how I feel:

 I remember, I remember